Additional Book Information

-Asher's career as a Hollywood screenwriter has come to a humiliating end; so has his latest marriage.
+Asher’s career as a Hollywood screenwriter has come to a humiliating end; so has his latest marriage.
 Returning to New York, where he grew up, he takes a room at a hotel and wonders what, well into middle age as he is, he should do next.
-It's not a question of money; it's a question of purpose, maybe of pride.
-In the company of an arch young poet, Michael, Asher revisits the streets and tenements of the Lower East Side where he spent his childhood, though little remains of the past.
-Michael introduces him to Aurora, perhaps his girlfriend, who, to Asher's surprise, seems bent on pursuing him, too.
+It’s not a question of money; it’s a question of purpose, maybe of pride.
+In the company of the arch young poet Michael, Asher revisits the streets and tenements of the Lower East Side where he spent his childhood, though little remains of the past.
+Michael introduces Asher to Aurora, perhaps his girlfriend, who, to Asher’s surprise, seems bent on pursuing him, too.
 Soon the older man and his edgy young companions are caught up in a slow, strange, almost ritualized dance of deceit and desire.

-The End of Me, a successor to In Love and Her Face for the World to See, can be seen as the final panel of a triptych in which Alfred Hayes anatomizes, with a cool precision and laconic lyricism that are all his own, the failure of modern love.
+The End of Me, a successor to Hayes’s In Love and My Face for the World to See, can be seen as the final panel of a triptych in which Alfred Hayes anatomizes, with a cool precision and laconic lyricism that are all his own, the failure of modern love.
 The last scene is the starkest of all.

 What sets him apart...is his feeling for words and his sense of how to make them count.

 —Malcolm Cowley, The New York Times

 In his own manner Alfred Hayes makes his every note ring clear and true.

 Alfred Hayes writes with grace and facility...A master of contemporary fiction.